An Italian Christmas Eve fish recipe: pesce spada alla ghiotta from Sicily.

-Make this Italian fish recipe for Christmas Eve and celebrate the tasty and traditional way!
+Make this swordfish recipe for Christmas Eve and celebrate the tasty and traditional Italian way!

-Every Italian region has one or a few traditional fish recipes for Christmas Eve.
-As my grandparents were from Sicily, and as it is the tastiest recipe I know, I posted pesce spada alla ghiotta here for you.
+Every Italian region has one or a few traditional fish recipes for the holidays.
+As my grandparents were from Sicily, and as it is the tastiest recipe I know, I’m sharing Pesce Spada Alla Ghiotta.

 My favorite Italian fish dishes are usually salmon or swordfish recipes.
-This Sicilian swordfish dish, with tomato and olives, is probably the best of them all.
+This Sicilian swordfish recipe, with tomato and olives, is probably the best of them all.

-Pesce spada alla ghiotta is a traditional dish from Messina, famous for being the Sicilian city nearest to the peninsula, 3.2 km from Calabria.
-And that’s one of the reasons why you’ll often find this dish in Calabrian tables as well, especially for Christmas.
+Pesce Spada Alla Ghiotta is a traditional dish from Messina, famous for being the Sicilian city nearest to the peninsula, a little more than three kilometers from Calabria.
+The reason why you’ll often find this dish in Calabrian tables as well, especially for Christmas.

 The other reason is that it is heavenly good.